 Existing in non-written or written form, easements allow a person to use the property of another person for a specific purpose.
 Easements can be either positive or negative in nature.
 While positive easements let a person do something on that land, a negative easement prevents a property owner from doing something.
 While many easements do not last through a property transfer, other easements do survive this type of change in land ownership.

 A license gives a property owner permission to use property for a specific purpose.
 These grants can be created in several ways including providing oral permission or a written contract that lists the date on which the rights will expire.
 While many individuals confuse licenses with leases, a license does not carry the right to exclude a person from the property.
 In many cases, licenses are revocable, which means that they can be denied by the person who granted the license.
 As a result, licenses often do not last between property grants.

 Speak with a Knowledgeable Attorney

-If you need assistance with a land transfer or one of the other complicated areas of real estate law, a seasoned attorney at O’Keeffe O’Brien Lyson Foss can be particularly helpful.
+If you need assistance with a land transfer or one of the other complicated areas of real estate law, a seasoned attorney at O’Keeffe O’Brien Lyson Attorneys can be particularly helpful.
 Attorney Dean Rindy understands the many complicated issues that can arise with property in the state of Minnesota.
 Contact our law office today for assistance by calling Dean Rindy at 701-235-8000 or 877-235-8002.